Easy Chocolate Valentine’s Day Bark Recipe

 Step Two: Melt Chocolate Chips – Line Baking Sheet – Pour Melted Chocolate

-Microwave in 30-second intervals, stir constantly until melted.
-Line a baking sheet or pan with parchment paper, and pour melted chocolate out onto the paper.
+Microwave in 30-second intervals, and stir constantly until they are totally melted.
+Line a baking sheet or pan with parchment paper and pour the melted chocolate onto the paper.

-Step Three: Smooth Out Melted Chocolate – Sprinkle w/ Sprinkles
+Step Three: Smooth Out the Melted Chocolate – Sprinkle w/ Sprinkles

 Step Five: Freeze for 1 Hour – Break into Pieces